niklasl/owlery/README.md

 An update query, `generalize.ru`, is also defined for "generalizing" RDF.
 This makes non-serializable entailments possible to work with, such as blank node predicates or literal subjects.
 It inserts `owl:sameAs` relations, mapping IRIs to blank nodes, and blank nodes to literals.
 For triple terms, see the following section.

-### RDF 1.2 Basic Triple Term Form
+### RDF 1.2 Basic Proposition Form

-Another update query, `proposition-basicform.ru`, maps triple terms to basic-encoded blank node `rdf:TripleForm` structures.
+Another update query, `proposition-basicform.ru`, maps triple terms to basic-encoded blank node `rdf:PropositionForm` structures.

 ### Time Value Expansion